Updated: Sep 29

 RED VELVET OVERNIGHT OATS

-Ingredients: 3/4 cup old-fashioned oats, 3/4 cup milk of choice, 2 tbsp. honey, 3 tbsp. unsweetened cocoa powder, pinch of salt, 1/2 tsp. vanilla extract, 1/4 tsp. cream of tartar, red coloring- either 1/4 tsp red food coloring or 2 tsp. beet juice from can, 1/4 cup Greek yogurt, chocolate chips.
+Ingredients: 3/4 cup old-fashioned oats, 3/4 cup nut milk, 2 tbsp. agave nectar or honey, 3 tbsp. unsweetened cocoa powder, pinch of salt, 1/2 tsp. vanilla extract, 1/4 tsp. cream of tartar, red coloring- either 1/4 tsp red food coloring or 2 tsp. beet juice from can, 1/4 cup Greek yogurt, chocolate chips.

 Makes two 6-oz. servings or one 12 oz. serving.